pawelmaryon/best-materials/readme_comment.txt

 1. problem with /usr/bin/env ruby.
 Stuck for today.
 2. No time for any changes today.
 See you tomorrow.
 3. Solution to Wsl issue not found yet.
+4. Still WSL is not working.
+Considering to purchase an MacBook Pro.